redhat-developer/odo/website/docs/using-odo/create-component.md

 odo follows a "create & push" workflow for almost all the commands.
 Meaning, most odo commands won't create resources on Kubernetes cluster unless you run `odo push` command.

-Among the various ways described above, irrespective of how you created the component, the next step to create the resources for our component on the cluster would be to run `odo push`
+Among the various ways described above, irrespective of how you created the component, the next step to create the resources for our component on the cluster would be to run `odo push`.

 Note that first run of `odo push` could take a long time for the Spring Boot petclinic project.
 This is because of the dependencies being pulled by maven for Spring Boot framework.
 Subsequent `odo push` runs shouldn't take longer when working on the same Kubernetes cluster.